D. Raja

 He was the national secretary of the Communist Party of India (CPI) from 1994 to 2019.

 Early life and education

-Raja was born in Chithathoor, in the Vellore district of Tamil Nadu, to a Dalit family.
+Raja was born in Chithathoor, a village near Gudiyatham in present-day Vellore district of Tamil Nadu, to a Dalit family.
 His father, P. Doraisamy, and mother, Nayagam, were landless agricultural workers.

 He completed a B.Sc. from G.T.M.
 College in Gudiyattam, and a B.Ed. from Government Teachers College in Vellore.
 He was the first graduate in a predominantly Dalit village.
 Till he finished primary school, Raja survived on a mid-day meal but in high school he often went hungry because his mother couldn't afford lunch for him and there were no free meals.
 Raja claimed that he developed his reading habit when he was allowed in the reading rooms during the PT periods because the PT teacher knew he was often on empty stomach.

 While in college, he became active in student politics.